huggingface/transformers/docs/source/en/model_doc/persimmon.md

 ## Overview

-The Persimmon model was proposed by [ADEPT](https://www.adept.ai/blog/persimmon-8b), and authored by Erich Elsen, Augustus Odena, Maxwell Nye, Sağnak Taşırlar, Tri Dao, Curtis Hawthorne, Deepak Moparthi, Arushi Somani.
+The Persimmon model was created by [ADEPT](https://www.adept.ai/blog/persimmon-8b), and authored by Erich Elsen, Augustus Odena, Maxwell Nye, Sağnak Taşırlar, Tri Dao, Curtis Hawthorne, Deepak Moparthi, Arushi Somani.

 The authors introduced Persimmon-8B, a decoder model based on the classic transformers architecture, with query and key normalization.
-Persimmon-8B is presented as a fully permissively-licensed model within the 8 billion parameter class, released under the Apache license.
-Some of the key attributes of Persimmon-8B are context size (16K), performance, and capabilities for multimodal extensions.
+Persimmon-8B is a fully permissively-licensed model with approximately 8 billion parameters, released under the Apache license.
+Some of the key attributes of Persimmon-8B are long context size (16K), performance, and capabilities for multimodal extensions.

 The authors showcase their approach to model evaluation, focusing on practical text generation, mirroring how users interact with language models.
-The work also includes a comparative analysis, pitting Persimmon-8B against other prominent models, MPT 7B Instruct and Llama 2 Base 7B 1-Shot, across various evaluation tasks.
-Results demonstrate Persimmon-8B's competitive performance, even with limited training data.
+The work also includes a comparative analysis, pitting Persimmon-8B against other prominent models (MPT 7B Instruct and Llama 2 Base 7B 1-Shot), across various evaluation tasks.
+The results demonstrate Persimmon-8B's competitive performance, even with limited training data.

 In terms of model details, the work outlines the architecture and training methodology of Persimmon-8B, providing insights into its design choices, sequence length, and dataset composition.
 The authors present a fast inference code that outperforms traditional implementations through operator fusion and CUDA graph utilization while maintaining code coherence.
 They express their anticipation of how the community will leverage this contribution to drive innovation, hinting at further upcoming releases as part of an ongoing series of developments.

 <Tip warning={true}>

-The `Perismmon` models were trained using `bfloat16`, but the original inference uses `float16.
-The checkpoints uploaded on the hub use `torch_dtype = 'float16'` which will be used by the `AutoModel` API to cast the checkpoints from `torch.float32` to `torch.float16`.
+The `Persimmon` models were trained using `bfloat16`, but the original inference uses `float16` The checkpoints uploaded on the hub use `torch_dtype = 'float16'` which will be used by the `AutoModel` API to cast the checkpoints from `torch.float32` to `torch.float16`.

 The `dtype` of the online weights is mostly irrelevant, unless you are using `torch_dtype="auto"` when initializing a model using `model = AutoModelForCausalLM.from_pretrained("path", torch_dtype = "auto")`.
 The reason is that the model will first be downloaded ( using the `dtype` of the checkpoints online) then it will be casted to the default `dtype` of `torch` (becomes `torch.float32`) and finally, if there is a `torch_dtype` provided in the config, it will be used.